The USGS Water Science School

 For this site, public supply refers to water withdrawn by public and private water suppliers that provide water to at least 25 people or have a minimum of 15 connections.
 Public-supply water is delivered to users for domestic, commercial, and industrial purposes, and also is used for public services and system losses.

 As time has gone by, more and more people have been served by the Nation's water departments.
-In 2005, about 258 million people of the Nation's total population of 301 million were served in this manner.
-The map below shows the amount of public-supply withdrawals by State for 2005.
+In 2010, about 268 million people of the Nation's total population of about 313 million were served in this manner.
+The map below shows the amount of public-supply withdrawals by State for 2010.

 Since the end of World War II there has been a trend of people moving out of the rural countryside and into the ever-expanding cities.
 This has important implications for our water resources.
 Communities have had to start building large water-supply systems to deliver water to new populations and industries.